The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

 Step 2.
 Create Your Markets

-Here’s your Shopify market dashboard!
-You can start your international selling journey from here.
+Herein is your Shopify market dashboard!
+You can begin your international selling journey here.

 To begin with, click on Add Market on the top-right corner of the dashboard to add a specific country you want to sell your products (the image below is blurred for privacy purposes).